Dismiss Modal

 Perfusion

 During Cardio-Pulmonary Bypass, the patient’s heart is stopped during surgery so it is easier for the surgeon to operate.
-Using the heart-lung machine, the perfusionist diverts the patient’s blood away from the heart and lungs into the machine.
-The heart-lung machine oxygenates that blood and returns it to the patient’s body.
+Using the heart-lung machine, the perfusionist diverts the patient’s blood away from the heart and lungs into the cardiopulmonary bypass machine.
+Cardiopulmonary bypass (CPB) is a complex, individualized, and team-based procedure where perfusionist operate the heart-lung machine to sustain a patient's life by taking over the function of their heart and lungs during surgery.
+Perfusionists continuously monitor and adjust numerous physiological and machine parameters, such as pump flow, oxygenation, temperature, and blood pressure, to optimize organ perfusion and patient outcomes.

 Cardiovascular ECMO